lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 a new account, or you can choose to log in with an existing account.

 ### Course outcomes
-By the end of this course, students should be able to:
+By the end of the course, students should be able to:
-* Design and implement a class in Java
+* Navigate a Linux operating system using the command line.
+* Use `vim` to edit files.
+* Use `git` to version control their work.
+* Write code using C syntax.
+* Build computer programs using the C language.
+* Take advantage of major capabilities of the C language, including pointers, dynamic memory allocation and structs.
+* Apply the power of pointers, structs and strings to C programs.
+* Apply the programming knowledge you learned to solve basic real-world problems.
+* Write object oriented code in C++.
+* Build object oriented computer programs using C++.
-* Explain the concept of an ADT
+* Explain the difference between procedural programming and object oriented programming.
-* Implement linked lists, stacks, queues, and deques
-* Apply consistent documentation and program style standards in Java
-* Be able to determine the time complexity of simple algorithms

 ## Grading

 You will be graded on the following:
-* 13 labs (lowest score dropped out of 14): 30%
+* 30 classwork assignments (lowest five dropped): 10%
 * 4 projects: 50%
 * 3 quizzes (including final): 18%
 * 2 course surveys: 2%